Bela Lugosi: California Supreme Court decision on personality rights

 In 1979, the Lugosi v.
 Universal Pictures decision by the California Supreme Court held that Lugosi's personality rights could not pass to his heirs, as a copyright would have.
-The court ruled that under California law any rights of publicity, including the right to his image, terminated with Lugosi's death.
+The court ruled that under California law, any rights of publicity, including the right to his image, terminated with Lugosi's death.
+Six years later, the law was changed by the California Celebrities Rights Act.